Jj0520/FileWise/README.md

   - `.xlsx` files (using DocumentFormat.OpenXml)
   - `.csv` files

-- **Vector Search**: Uses embedding models (local via Ollama or Gemini cloud) to create semantic embeddings and performs cosine similarity search for fast file retrieval
+- **Vector Search**: Uses local embedding models (via Ollama) to create semantic embeddings and performs cosine similarity search for fast file retrieval

-- **AI Chatbot**: Choose between Gemini (API key) or local Ollama models for natural language understanding and intelligent responses; seamless error handling keeps matched files visible even if the AI call fails
+- **AI Chatbot**: Powered by local LLM models (via Ollama) for natural language understanding and intelligent responses

-- **Local Database**: SQLite database stores file metadata, embeddings, and encrypted-file metadata locally
+- **Local Database**: SQLite database stores file metadata and embeddings locally

 - **Async Operations**: All file processing and API calls are asynchronous to keep the UI responsive

-- **Progress Tracking & Selection Mode**: Real-time indexing status plus selectable file cards/list rows so you can re-index only the files you choose

-- **Themeable UI**: Light, dark, and system-aware themes with minimalist white/blue palette; chat, settings, and chrome adopt the selected theme

-- **Modern UX**: Responsive chat bubbles, deduplicated file results, minimal title bar icons, and a consolidated settings window (singleton)
+- **Progress Tracking**: Real-time progress updates during file indexing

 ## Prerequisites

 - .NET 8 SDK
 - Windows OS
-- **Gemini API key** (if using the hosted option) from https://ai.google.dev/

-- **Ollama** installed and running (download from https://ollama.ai) if you prefer the local model workflow
+- **Ollama** installed and running (download from https://ollama.ai)
   - Ollama must be running on `http://localhost:11434`
   - Recommended models:
     - For embeddings: `nomic-embed-text` (run: `ollama pull nomic-embed-text`)
     - For text generation: `llama2`, `mistral`, or `llama3` (run: `ollama pull llama2`)
+- **Optional**: Gemini API key for cloud-based features
+  - Required if you want to use Gemini cloud API instead of local Ollama models
+  - Required for PDF text extraction fallback when OCR is unavailable
+  - Get your API key from https://aistudio.google.com/app/apikey
+  - **Important**: You must enter your own API key in the Settings window - no API key is included with the application
 - **Optional**: `pdfium.dll` for OCR processing of scanned PDFs
   - **Quick Start**: See [QUICK_START_PDFIUM.md](QUICK_START_PDFIUM.md) to download pre-built version
   - **Build from Source**: See [PDFIUM_BUILD.md](PDFIUM_BUILD.md) for detailed instructions